mathigon/textbooks/content/sequences/content.md

 ## Arithmetic and Geometric Sequences

+> section: arithmetic-geometric
+> id: halley

 ::: column.grow

-In 1683, the astronomer Edmond Halley observed an unusual phenomenon in the sky:
+In 1683, the astronomer [Edmond Halley](gloss:halley) observed an unusual
-It was a comet, a small
+phenomenon: a glowing white object with a long tail that moved across the night sky.
+It was a __comet__, a small, icy rock that is flying through space and while leaving behind a trail of dust and ice.

-Halley remembered that other astronomers had observed almost identical comets much earlier: one in 1531 and another in 1607.
-Notice that the time difference between all three observations is the same: [[76]] years.
+Halley remembered that other astronomers had observed similar comets much
+earlier: one in 1530 and another in 1606.
+Notice that the gap between these observations is both times the same: [[76]] years.

 ::: column(width=320)